A version of this article appeared in the Autumn 2021 issue of strategy+business.

 by Zachary Karabell, Penguin Press, 2021

-Businesses often find it difficult to sustain their positions over a long period of time.
+Businesses often find it difficult to sustain their position over a long period of time.
 A large percentage of restaurants fail within a few years of opening.
 The average company in the S&P 500 lasts for about 17 years in that index, according to Innosight.
 And as big thinker Geoffrey West notes, it’s possible that companies, like animals, may have something of a natural life span.

 Of course, there are outliers.
 One of them is Brown Brothers Harriman, a merchant/investment bank that traces its origins back some 200 years, and that is the subject of an engaging new book, Inside Money.
 Historian Zachary Karabell (disclosure: we were graduate school classmates in the last millennium) offers not just an intriguing family and personal history, but a lesson in how to balance risk and ambition against responsibility and longevity—and in why bigger isn’t always better.

 The firm’s survival is even more remarkable given that US financial history often reads as a string of booms, bubbles, busts, and bailouts.
 The Panic of 1837.
 The Panic of 1857.
 The Civil War.
 The Panic of 1907.
 The Great Depression.
-The Great Recession of 2008.
+The Great Recession.
 In finance, leverage—i.e., debt—is the force that allows companies to lift more than they could under their own power.
 It’s also the force that can crush them when circumstances change.
 And Brown Brothers has thrived in part by avoiding excessive leverage.
 Today, the bank primarily “acts as a custodian for trillions of dollars of global assets,” Karabell writes.
 “Its culture revolves around service.”

 That ethos may not fire the imagination of young MBAs.
 But it works over time, especially when you view banking as a multigenerational endeavor.
 Alexander Brown, born in Ireland in 1764, came to Baltimore in 1800 and set up shop as a linen importer.
 He sent his son William to Liverpool, and quickly established a transatlantic concern; he sent another son, James, to New York.
 Alexander’s maxims included “Shoemaker, keep to thy last” and “Don’t deal with people about whose character there is question.
 It keeps your mind uneasy.
 It is far better to lose the business.”